Damien Johnson: Coaching career

 Following his retirement from football, Johnson went into coaching, completing his coaching qualifications and gaining experience assisting at various clubs including Everton.

 Blackburn Rovers

 In April 2015, Johnson returned to Blackburn Rovers, the club at which he began his English career, as U14 academy coach.
 After three months he was appointed U21 lead coach, a post which was redesignated professional development phase lead coach when the development squad began to compete at under-23 level.
 In July 2019 he was promoted to first team technical coach & head of player development, a post he still held as of August 2024.

 In July 2020, Northern Ireland manager Ian Baraclough added Johnson to his coaching team in addition to his duties at Blackburn, but Johnson gave up the role within a year for personal reasons.
 In February 2024, he and fellow coach David Lowe took temporary charge of Blackburn for their 3–1 Championship win over Stoke City while waiting for new manager John Eustace to take over formally.
+On 3 February 2026, Johnson was placed into temporary charge of the first team again following the departure of Valérien Ismaël.